 The fees that OnDeck attaches to their working capital loans will depend on your credit rating, your cash flow situation, and if you’ve borrowed with OnDeck before.
-Annual interest rates start at 9.99%.
-To qualify, you need at least one year in business, a credit score of 600, and $100,000 in annual revenue.
+Annual interest rates start at 29.9% (based on loans originated in the half-year ending March 31, 2022).
+To qualify, you need at least one year in business, a credit score of 625, and $100,000 in annual revenue.

 Best for: Established businesses that have a little more revenue.